still-dreaming-1/vim-project-tags/README.md

 Inside the project configuration file, you have the option of including extra directories that you want to create tags from.
 Normally you don't need to use this as tags will be generated for code in your project, but you can use this to generate tags from files in a different location.
 Be careful what you place in this file, as it will be sourced and ran as VimL code inside your Vim.
 Here is an example of using the exclude directory option:
 `let g:project_tags_include= ['../../some library directory']` If you place that line inside your project configuration file, your tags files will also contain tag data from source files inside that directory relative to your project configuration file.
 This is useful if you use a library from a different location.
 It is also useful when you are using the exclude option, but still want to generate tags from the rest of the project inside the directory being excluded.

+Multiple file types in one tags file:

+Even though the main point of this plugin is to separate file extensions into separate tags files, sometimes you actually want some in the same file.
+This might be the case if you are working with C code.
+You may want tags from your .c file and your .h files to exist in the same tags file.
+In that case there are advantages and disadvantages to keeping them separate or combining them.
+Combining them should make code completion via tag files more useful if you write your definition in a .h file first and your implemenation in a .c file later.
+However, it may make jump to work worse if you are trying to jump to the implementation in you .c files and it takes you to the defininition in a .h file.
+You also might be working with sloppy code where multiple languages exist in the same source file, so this may be another reason to combine multiple file extension types into a single tags file.
+Here is how you would add C support and combine .c and .h tags:

+'call project_tags#add_language('ctags', ['c', 'h'])'

+Notice you also have to specify the tags filename as the first parmeter.
+You can call it whatever you want, which brings me to the next option.

+Custom tags file names:

+You can create custom filenames for you tags files.
+Let's say you are adding python support, your tags files don't need to be called pytags:

+'call project_tags#add_language('nopythontagshere', 'py')'

+Notice how in that case you can keep 'py' as a string, it doesn't need to be in a list if you are just passing one file extension.